 Step 2 — Enter “flood” in search to locate matching layers from the Living Atlas.
-Locate the Live Stream Gauges (Flooding) layer and click (+) to add it to the map.
+Scroll down in the search results to locate the Live Stream Gauges layer and click (+) to add it to the map.

 Tip: To learn more about any layer, click the layer title or card to view the item details.

-From the item Live Stream Gauges (Flooding) item details we learn that the layer shows real-time stream gauge measurements and displays those gauges that are currently flooding.
+From the item Live Stream Gauges item details we learn that the layer shows near real-time stream gauge compiled from a variety of agencies and organizations.
 The layer also includes information about the current flow and flood stage and presents information about the source.